robert-hh/Micropython-Editor/README.md

 A small text editor written in Python running on PYBoard and WiPy, allowing to edit files locally.
 It is based on the editor widget of pfalcon at https://github.com/pfalcon/pyedit.
 I ported it to PyBoard and WiPy and added a few functions:

-- Use USB_VCP or UART for input and output.
+- Use USB_VCP/Telnet or UART for input and output.
 - Changed the read keyboard function to comply with slow byte-by-byte input on serial lines.
 - Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Get file, Auto-Indent, Set Flags, Copy/Delete & Paste, Indent, Un-Indent
 - handling tab (0x09) on reading & writing files,